Frequently Asked Questions

 How often should my watch be serviced?

-Our main concern with most movements is that, when the synthetic oils dry up, the watch will continue to run.
-When running without lubrication, there is the probability of damage and wear to parts, resulting in the need for extensive (and more expensive) service.
-For older and out of production watches, usually our recommendation is for complete disassembly, clean, oil and adjustment of the movement to start.
+Our main concern with most movements is that when the synthetic oils dry up, the watch will continue to run.
+When running without lubrication there is the probability of damage and wear to parts, resulting in the need for extensive (and more expensive) repair.
+For older and out of production watches, usually our recommendation is for complete disassembly, cleaning, oiling and adjustment of the movement to start.
 Subsequent service is completely individualized and depends on usage, type of watch and the environment.
 Rarely will we do any partial case or movement work unless we were the last to do a complete service.
 All timepieces are done individually, with the goal to bring the watch back to the best mechanical and aesthetic condition as possible.

 For further information regarding your watch servicing, read this article by David Christianson as published in the American Watchmakers-Clockmakers Institute (AWCI) January 1997 Horological Times.

 What does it cost to service my watch?

 The cost is proportional to the mechanical and aesthetic condition.
 For vintage timepieces and chronographs, the cost is often comparable to the overhaul cost of a modern watch.
 For example, the cost of overhaul of a modern Breitling Navitimer will start at $700 – $800.
 It is not reasonable to expect an older, out of production chronograph to have a service cost less than a modern watch, when there is usually more wear and spare parts are long out of production.
 All estimates are done individually and itemized showing any optional items.

 Is there a charge for the estimate?